-16 Community protests.
-There have been high frequency of community protests around water provisioning Peaceful communities with adequate water services community services.
-Maintain continual feedback meetings water and other services to the Strengthen and sustain relationship with structures of the community. tool for the Section 79 Committees & AC performance have not been assessed thus far.
-To have MPAC and Section 79 Committees assessed for the purpose of improving their functionality Development and implementation of the assessment tool.
-Continuous assessment Continuous assessment and evaluation of the tool.
-The Audit Committee is not being assessed.
+18 Lack of Assessment Tool for the performance of Audit Committee The Audit Committee is not being assessed.
 To have Audit Committee assessed for purposes of improving their performance.
-Assessment Tool development & implemented.
-Tool.
-Continuous assessment and evaluation.
-Continuous assessment and evaluation.
-Lack of Maintenance of the municipal website Website not updated consistently To improve co- ordinated communications Marketing & advertising articles Coordination of website revitalization.
+Develop and implement assessment Tool. assessment and Continuous assessment and evaluation.
+19 Lack of Maintenance of the municipal website Website not updated consistently To improve co-ordinated communications Marketing & advertising articles Coordination of website revitalization.
 Revamp the website.
-Continuous regular update of the website IGR recommendations not tabled in municipal councils as such do not bind To improve intergovernmental relations IGR resolution register Municipal councils to adopt IGR recommendations to adopt IGR Municipal councils to adopt IGR recommendations set performance Trends of institutional score below target.
+Continuous regular update of the website 20 Inadequate communication of IGR issues IGR recommendations not tabled in municipal councils as such do not bind To improve intergovernmental relations Municipal councils to adopt IGR recommendations Municipal councils to adopt IGR recommendations 21 Non achievement of set performance targets Trends of institutional score below target.
 PMS & M&E are in place and staffed.
-Unfunded budget. service delivery budget.
-Quarterly reporting with monitored corrective Monitoring and application of consequence management to non-performers.
-Signing of Performance agreements by end of June Un-coordinated Complaints Register Not all complaints are captured in the Register To improve co- ordinated responses on community complaints Complaint Register Continuous monitoring and assessment.
+Unfunded budget.
+To achieve the set performance targets improved in line with expenditures and Signing of Performance agreements in line with SDBIP.
+Ring-fencing of service delivery budget.
+Quarterly reporting with monitored corrective measures.
+Signing of Performance agreements by end of June 22 Not all complaints are captured in the Register To improve co-ordinated responses on community complaints To centralise Complaint Register.
+Acknowledging complaints within seven days of receipt.
+Providing responses to complaints.
 Continuous monitoring and assessment.

-23 Non-existence of community satisfaction survey No survey was ever conducted To improve ongoing corporate planning Community satisfaction survey Identify location of the community satisfaction survey.
-Conduct the survey and implement the findings Implement the findings of the survey.
-Monitor current sentiments and trends regarding community priorities 24 awareness on People raised assortments of problems regardless of sphere and processes Increased awareness about participatory processes Public induction report Create participatory structures Continuous monitoring of participatory structures Continuous monitoring of participatory structures 25 of Auditor General's findings, Internal General's findings, Internal Audit findings and Audit Committee Resolutions.
+Continuous monitoring and assessment.
+23 Non-existence of community satisfaction survey No survey was ever conducted To improve ongoing corporate planning Identify location of the community satisfaction survey.
+Conduct the survey and implement the findings findings of the survey.
+Monitor current sentiments and trends regarding community priorities 24 People raised assortments of problems regardless of sphere and processes Increased awareness about participatory processes Public induction report • Continuous monitoring of participatory structures 25 Auditor General's findings, Internal Audit findings and Audit Committee Resolutions.
+Resolve Auditor General's findings, Internal Audit findings and Audit Committee Resolutions. and internal audit Implement Auditor General's Action Plan; Internal Audit action plan and Audit Committee Resolutions implementation tool.
 Implement Auditor General's Action Plan; Internal Audit action plan and Audit Committee Resolutions implementation tool.
 Implement Auditor General's Action Plan; Internal Audit action plan and Audit Committee Resolutions implementation tool.

-Implement Auditor General's Action Plan; Internal Audit action plan and Audit Committee Resolutions implementation tool.
-26 fulfil their roles.
-To have effective structures Workshopping & training the structures and instil commitment.
-E.g IDP training.
-Instil commitment to addressing issues Each structure complying with the mandates.
-27 between municipalities and sector departments Sector departments are not reporting on issues raised by communities.
+26 their roles.
+Structures do not articulate on documents submitted yet they recommend to Council.
+Issues reach Council with inconsistent information. and instil commitment.
+Each structure complying with the mandates. between municipalities and sector departments Sector departments are not reporting on issues raised by communities.
 Communication on community issues with sector departments is not yielding results.
-Projects are implemented but progress not reported To have effective IGR structures Attendance registers and frequency of IGR meetings Strengthen IGR (Technical committees) structures in all levels Maintain Maintain 28 plans between municipalities and sector departments Managers performance measures.
-Projects from sector depts. land to Municipal directorates to be conversant with programmes of sector depts. and other role players for integration. information on projects of sector depts. for IDP Map the Technical committee meetings in line with the IDP process Monitor compliance and report to MM Evaluate the impact of Technical committee on the development of IDP 29 fulfil their mandates Structures do not articulate adequately on documents submitted to Council.
-Issues reach Council with inconsistent information To have effective structures Authentic information submitted to Council.
-Workshopping & training the structures and instil commitment.
-E.g IDP trainng Instil commitment to addressing issues Each structure complying with the mandates
+Projects are implemented but progress not reported Strengthen IGR (Technical committees) structures in all levels Maintain Maintain plans between municipalities and sector departments sector depts are not part of the Snr Managers performance measures.
+Projects from sector depts. land to Municipal directorates to be conversant with programmes of sector depts. and other role players for integration.
+Map the Technical committee meetings in line with the IDP process Monitor compliance and report to MM Evaluate the impact of Technical committee on the development of IDP 29 their mandates 1, 3 To have effective structures and instil commitment.
+Each structure complying with the mandates